php4dev/heroku-wordpress/wp-content/plugins/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.15.4 =
+* Fixed: Fatal error when multibyte-extension is not installed = 1.15.3 =
+* Added: Show number of forum-posts for every user in administration area
+* Fixed: Prevent banned users from reacting to posts
+* Fixed: Allow line-breaks in biographical info of profile
+* Fixed: SQL syntax error when opening a non-existent topic
+* Fixed: Rare string-cutting issues
+* Fixed: Misleading strings
+* Fixed: Display issues with some themes
+* Fixed: Display issues on mobile devices
+* Improved compatibility with Rank Math SEO
+* Performance improvements and code optimizations
+* Compatibility with WordPress 5.4
 = 1.15.2 =
 * Added: Option to hide newest member
 * Added: Option to let users open their own topics